“This post was originally published in [2022] and has been fully updated for 2026 with new data and tools.”

 You probably could get by without knowing ANY Spanish, but it sure does help!
 Plus, it’s sort of rude not to “at least” try a little.

-The biggest benefit of learning a second language is it improves your memory (especially, if you’re elderly).
-It’s going to keep your mind sharp and I really think it’s sort of fun.
+The biggest benefit of learning a second language is that it improves your memory (especially if you’re elderly).
+It’s going to keep your mind sharp, and I really think it’s sort of fun.

 Learning a second language is ENOUGH work that you deserve to skip ads.